Making Walks Count: From Silent Circles to Hamiltonian Cycles: Hamiltonian Cycles in Antiprism Graphs

-Lemma~\ref{lem:no000} allows us to compute the number of Hamiltonian cycles of type (T2) in $C_{2n}^{1,2}$ as the number of subgraphs $Q$ satisfying conditions (i) and (ii).
-To compute the number of such subgraphs, we construct a directed graph $S$ on the allowed visitation signatures as nodes, where there is a directed edge $(s_1,s_2)$ whenever the signatures $s_1$ and $s_2$ can happen in $Q$ at two consecutive nodes.
-The graph $S$ and its adjacency matrix $A_S$ are shown in Fig.~\ref{fig:sig}.
+Lemma~\ref{lem:no000} allows us to obtain the number of Hamiltonian cycles of type (T2) in $C_{2n}^{1,2}$ as the number of subgraphs $Q$ satisfying conditions (i) and (ii).
+To compute the number of such subgraphs, we construct a directed graph $S$ on the four allowed visitation signatures as nodes, where there is a directed edge $(s_1,s_2)$ whenever the signatures $s_1$ and $s_2$ can happen in $Q$ at two consecutive nodes.
+The graph $S$ and its adjacency matrix $B$ are shown in Figure~\ref{fig:sig}.

-By Lemma~\ref{lem:no000} and Corollary~\ref{Th2}, the number of Hamiltonian cycles of type (T2) in $C_{2n}^{1,2}$ equals $\tr(A_S^{2n})$.
-Correspondingly, the total number of directed Hamiltonian cycles $h_n$ in $C_{2n}^{1,2}$ equals $4n + 2\tr(A_S^{2n})$; its generating function (derived from \eqref{eq:T1gen} and Theorem~\ref{th:trgen}) is
+By Lemma~\ref{lem:no000} and Corollary~\ref{Th2}, the number of Hamiltonian cycles of type (T2) in $C_{2n}^{1,2}$ equals $\tr(B^{2n})$.
+Correspondingly, the total number of directed Hamiltonian cycles $h_n$ in $C_{2n}^{1,2}$ equals $4n + 2\tr(B^{2n})$; its generating function (derived from \eqref{eq:T1gen} and Theorem~\ref{th:trgen}) is

-It further implies that the sequence $h_n$ satisfy the recurrence relation:
+It further implies that the sequence $h_n$ satisfies the recurrence relation:

-with the initial values $32, 58, 112, 220, 450, \dots$ for $n=3,4,\dots$ (sequence \texttt{A124353} in the OEIS~\cite{OEIS}).
+with the initial values $32, 58, 112, 220, 450, \dots$ for $n=3,4,\dots$ (sequence \texttt{A124353} in the OEIS~\cite{oeis}).